fmaguire/mag_sim_paper/manuscript.md

 While this diversity can be representative of certain clinical samples [@doi:10.1186/s12879-017-2727-8; @doi:10.1128/JCM.42.11.5176-5183.2004; @doi:10.1038/s41598-017-07790-9], other environments with relevance to public health such as the human gut, soil, and livestock can have 100-1000s of species [@doi:10.1007/s00248-013-0344-7; @doi:10.1128/AEM.00592-09; @doi:10.1371/journal.pone.0006669; @doi:10.1038/s41598-017-12481-6].
 Consequently our analysis likely over-represents the effectiveness of the methods tested in a public-health setting.
 Metagenomic simulation is also unlikely to perfectly represent the noise and biases in real metagenomic sequencing but it does provide the ground-truth necessary for evaluation [@doi:10.1093/gigascience/giy069; @doi:10.1186/s40168-019-0633-6].
-This simulation approach combined with the development of an MGE/AMR-focused mock metagenome (similarly to the mockrobiota initative [@doi:10.1128/mSystems.00062-16]) could provide a key resource to develop and validate new binning approaches and different sequencing strategies, such as cross-linking [@doi:10.1101/198713] or long reads with lower effective sequencing depth and higher error rates.
+This simulation approach, combined with the development of an MGE/AMR-focused mock metagenome (similarly to the mockrobiota initiative [@doi:10.1128/mSystems.00062-16]), could provide a key resource to develop and validate new binning approaches and different sequencing strategies.

 ## Conclusions {#conclusions}